dbt-labs/corp/docs/talent_development.md

 In order to request a promotion, the manager is responsible for gathering:

-➡️ We recommend gathering this feedback through 1:1 conversations and compiling the notes to include in your “formal” packet.
+➡️ We recommend gathering this feedback through 1:1 conversations and performance review feedback and compiling the notes to include in your “formal” packet.

 1️⃣ at least 1 current peer review, providing feedback at their current level over, at least, the last 6 months,